 Please note that the committee may request that the timing of accepted performances be altered to suit the conference timetable.

 A visual presentation of research or practice (see Papers for guidelines on headings).
 These will be mounted during the conference.
 Poster presenters must be present at the conference to introduce their work during specific poster sessions.

 Deadline for all submissions: Sunday 01 July 2020, 23:59 (GMT)

 The language of presentations is English.

-Please note: delegates may submit a maximum of two proposals.
-In this case, at least one must be presented collaboratively.
+Please note: delegates may submit a maximum of three proposals.
+If submitting three, at least one of them must be collaborative.